What is SIL (Supported Independent Living)?

 Because of the nature of Specialist Disability Accommodation, not many people on the NDIS will receive SDA funding – approximately only 6%.

-It’s important to make sure that if you think you currently need, or may need SDA funding as a part of your plan, that you let as know as soon as possible so that we can best prepare you for success in the application process.
+It’s important to make sure that if you think you currently need or may need SDA funding as a part of your plan, that you let us know as soon as possible so that our Intake Team can support you through the NDIS Housing Pathway.

 Your life, your way

-With SDA and SIL provided, you or a loved one can look forward to having a lifestyle.
-This could be anything from being an involved member of the community to taking up new hobbies and pursuits.
+With SDA and SIL provided, you or a loved one can look forward to living independently.
 Our job is to assist you in what you want to achieve by tailoring services to your needs.

 If you’re interested in our accommodation and want to talk more about how we can help, call us.